linode/docs/docs/guides/platform/marketplace/how-to-deploy-discourse-with-marketplace-apps/index.md

     ![Discourse Register Admin Account Page](discourse-register-admin-account.png "Discourse Register Admin Account Page")

-1. Discourse sends a confirmation email for account verification.
+1. Discourse sends a confirmation email for account verification from your SMTP server.
 After you receive the email and confirm, you are redirected to the welcome screen where you are walked through a wizard to setup your Discourse.

     ![Welcome to Discourse](discourse-welcome-screen.png "Welcome to Discourse")